 Years ago, there were casual debates in Korea about gun legalization.
 Some argued that if everyone owned a gun, lawless behavior would decrease, the wealthy would be compelled to give back to society, and greed might be curbed.
 Others warned that entrusting weapons to emotionally unstable individuals would inevitably endanger the innocent.
 Watching this series brought those discussions back to mind.
 There may be no simple answer to this issue—but what do you think?

 !!!
 Warning: This article does not constitute investment advice.
 Any trading losses are the responsibility of the investor. !!!
-Testing the Half-Line Again Bitcoin is once again attempting to stabilize around the 112K level, the midpoint of its current trading channel.
-After yesterday’s failed breakout above this resistance zone, the market appears to be gathering…
+A Measured Comeback Above the Half-Line Bitcoin is once again showing strength, currently trading around $114K (BINANCE:BTCUSDT) after a 3% rise in the past 24 hours.The market’s optimism stems from recent reports suggesting that the U.S.–China…

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.